joaospinto/jax_alqp/README.md

 My motivation for writing this simple solver is that OSQP often struggles to solve problems to high accuracy in a reasonable number of iterations.
 It would be interesting to benchmark this simple solver against PIQP, and possibly implementing the latter in JAX.
+My expectation is that IPM solvers such as PIQP would perform better in the worst case and be more robust, but perhaps take more iterations on easier problems.